getreu/tp-note/docs/source/tpnote--manpage.md

   filename.
 The default sort tag separator '`'`' can be changed with the configuration variable '`[filename] sort_tag_extra_separator`'.

-In filename-templates most variables must pass either the '`sanit`' or the '`sanit(alpha=true)`' filter.
+In filename templates most variables must pass either the '`sanit`' or the '`sanit(alpha=true)`' filter.
 Exception to this rule are the sort tag variables '`{{ path | tag }}`' and '`{{ dir_path | tag }}`'.
 As these are guaranteed to contain only the filesystem friendly characters '`0123456789 -_`', no